boazsegev/facil.io/docs/fiobj.md

 ### The Solution

-`facil.io` offers the static `fiobj_s` type object.
+`facil.io` offers the static `FIOBJ` type object.
 This type contains only a single public data member - it's actual type (using a numerical unique ID that maps an object to it's virtual function table and type data).

 This offers the following advantages (among others):